chunyuanY/Dialogue/README.md

 https://www.dropbox.com/sh/18gncqj296swzjg/AABtrQUpBi3JORai8zimNpNCa?dl=0

 Unzip the dataset.rar file to the folder of ```dataset``` and unzip the checkpoint.rar file to the folder of ```checkpoint```.
+The "log/" directory already contains the training and evaluation logs of each dataset.

 ## Train a new model
 ```